How to Get a Private Investigator License in Texas

 Tips for Success

-• Budget approximately $3,000 for your Texas license: This includes $400 in application fees, $0 for the exam, and education costs.
+- Budget approximately $3,000 for your Texas license: This includes $400 in application fees, no exam fee, and education costs.
 Once licensed, plan for $400 in renewal fees every 2 years.

 Frequently Asked Questions